hastega/Loki/README.md

   "data": (.json file)
 ```

-This feature support also the query params but a most comprehensive example of their usage will be provide in the next use case.
+This feature support also the query params but a more comprehensive example of their usage will be provide in the next use case.

 - Backend's endpoints to interrogate